Asncodes-80/Asncodes-80/README.md

 # Alireza.codes

-Software specialist, enthusiastic about teaching and learning edge technologies, with experience in academic environments, industrial and Research and Develop environments.
-I'm studying master's degree in Software Engineering at IAU-NTB in the field of digital healthcare 4.0.
-I'm working on my thesis about developing a novel digital healthcare system in mHealth, Internet of Medical Things (IoMT) with AI-enabled and real-time pandemic disease monitoring.
-I'm interested in launching my integrated system in digital healthcare systems within the world of Copilots and AI assistants!
+Software specialist with extensive experience in academic, industrial, and R&D environments, with a strong passion for teaching and adopting cutting-edge technologies.
+Currently pursuing a master's degree in Software Engineering, specializing in Digital Healthcare 4.0.
+Experienced as an independent developer, leading the design and development of an innovative integrated digital healthcare RPM & wellness system.
+Key areas of interest and expertise include software development, safety-critical and secure systems, AI Large Language Models, biotechnology, and post-quantum security innovations.
 <a href="https://app.daily.dev/alirezacodes">
     <img
         src="https://github.com/Asncodes-80/Asncodes-80/blob/master/devcard.svg"